ybc-ybc/UCL/README.md

 ## Acknowledgement
 The code is built on PointNeXt.
-We thank the authors for sharing the codes.
+We thank the authors for sharing the code.